Diversity, Equity and Inclusion in our Societies

 Presidents Message on Diversity, Equity, and Inclusion, CSA News January 2022

 In the spring of 2021, a cross-Society DEI survey was developed and conducted.
 This survey was an opportunity to provide a roadmap for the next phase of the initiative to bring long-term actions to support DEI in our science community.
-The full report, background of survey preparation and methods, and analyses can be found at:
+View the 2021 ASA-CSSA-SSSA Diversity, Equity, and Inclusion Survey Report.

 Key take-aways which informed the report were: